WPChill/rsvp/readme.txt

 Good question, maybe I didn't think about having this feature or didn't feel anyone would use it.
 Contact me at mike AT mde DASH dev.com and
 I will see if I can get it added for you.

+= Can I style the plugin? =

+Yes.
+Below are the styles for the plugin:

+* rsvpPlugin - ID of the main RSVP Container.
+Each RSVP step will be wrapped in this container
+* rsvpParagraph - Class name that is used for all paragraph tags on the front end portion of the RSVP
+* rsvpFormField - Class for divs that surround a given form input, which is a combination of a label and at least one form input (could be multiple form inputs)
+* rsvpAdditionalAttendee - Class for the div container that holds each additional RSVP attendee you are associated with
+* additionalRsvpContainer - The container that holds the plus sign that allows for people to add additional attendees
+* rsvpCustomGreeting - ID for the custom greeting div that shows up if that option is enabled
+* rsvpBorderTop - Class for setting a top border on certain divs in the main input form
+* rsvpCheckboxCustomQ - Class for the div that surrounds each custom question checkbox
+* rsvpClear - A class for div elements that we want to use to set clear both.
+Currently used only next to rsvpCheckboxCustomQs as they are floated
+* rsvpAdditionalAttendeeQuestions - Class name for the div that wraps around all additional attendee questions
+* rsvpCustomQuestions - Class name for the div that wraps around all custom questions for each attendee

 = I need help =

 I am here to help, contact me at mike AT mde DASH dev.com

+= Is there a GitHub Repository? =

+Yes, that is where the main development is done - https://github.com/medelibero/Wordpress-RSVP-Plugin/

+= Can I Prefill Attendee Information? =

+Yes, go to the page associated with the RSVP form and add to the querystring the following parameters.

+* firstName - For the person's first name
+* lastName - For the person's last name
+* passcode - If passcode is enabled and/or required this will need to be added as well

+For example if you have a page that is /rsvp for domain example.com your URL might look like - http://www.example.com/rsvp?firstName=test&lastName=test

 == Screenshots ==